 What employers look for in a public relations officer cover letter:

-- A well-written letter that succinctly argues your position as a prospective employee.
+- A well-written letter that succinctly showcases your strengths as a prospective employee.

 - Expansion of notable achievements listed in your resume.

-- Why you identified this company as the right fit for you.
+- Why you identified this company or organization as the right fit for you.

-- How experience in a previous role makes you the right candidate for this company.
+- How your previous experience makes you the right candidate for this role.

-What do you write in a cover letter for a public relations officer?
+How do you write a cover letter for a public relations officer position?

-What skills do you need for a public relations officer?
+What skills do you need for a public relations officer job?